How to revise effectively in just one day

-It might feel a little bit primary school, but if it helps you remember, who cares?
-Don't work hard, work smart (ok, work hard too).
+It might feel a little bit like primary school, but if it helps you remember, who cares?
+Don't work hard, work smart (... ok, work hard too).

 A lot of university subjects will require you to know some key authors or critics and what their key arguments were.
 On top of that, you may even be asked to include some top quotes and the years they were uttered.

 Truth be told, you can usually be a few years off with the year (or employ some clever terms like "Smith commented in the early 19th century" rather than using an exact year), but you will need to get their names correct.

 Pick a few quotes for each topic and write them down on another single page of notes so you can keep going over them.

 Go for a mix of well-known and more obscure quotes.
-Aside from cheering them up having spared them from reading the same quotes in every essay, throwing in something your lecturer hasn't read before makes it seem like you've done a lot of in-depth research.
+Using a quote that your lecturer won't see in other exam answers makes it seem like you've done in-depth research.

 Take breaks between each topic

 When taking a break, it's a good opportunity to grab a quick bite to eat (try one of these study snacks).
 And, if you're experiencing withdrawal symptoms, quickly take a look at Twitter.
 And we mean quickly.

-Post a mandatory "I hate revision can't wait until it's all over xoxo" tweet, laugh at some student memes and then return to your work.
+Post a mandatory "I hate revision can't wait until it's all over" tweet, laugh at some student memes and then return to your work.

-Oh, and it's worth setting a timer to let you know when to get back to work, as it can be easy to get carried away.
+And it's worth setting a timer to let you know when to get back to work.

 Review each topic

-If there's something important that you can't get your head around, try using a different source to explain it – sometimes our brains process things better when explained from a different angle.
+If there's something important that you can't get your head around, try using a different source to study it.
+Sometimes our brains process things better when explained from a different angle.

-When you are satisfied that you understand the main points and aren't just kidding yourself, go on to your next topic.
+When you're satisfied that you understand the main points and aren't just kidding yourself, go on to your next topic.